 Why Helix Sleep wins as the most accommodating mattress-in-a-box

+Helix is a great place to start your mattress hunt if you’re unsure what you’re looking for.
 Rather than offer just one mattress model, Helix makes over 10.
 You’ll find six-core models, a luxe version of each of those core models, Helix Plus for heavier people, and the Birch mattress for a natural/organic option.

 Helix’s best features